-Number of students in line b who were determined to have financial need 714 3156 415 D Number of students in line c who were awarded any financial aid 707 3082 357 E Number of students in line d who were awarded any need-based scholarship or grant aid 668 2919 324 Number of students in line d who were awarded any need-based self-help aid 571 2618 295 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 388 1301 37 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 410 1434 42 I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 89.0% 86.0% 66.0% J The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 8,749 \$ 9,078 \$ 5,422 K Average need-based scholarship and grant award of those in line e \$ 9,054 \$ 8,477 \$ 3,521 L Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f \$ 3,262 \$ 4,099 \$ 4,139 M Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$ 3,209 \$ 3,985 \$ 4,101
+Ineed-based self-help aid Image: Constraint of the self self self self self self self sel 386 336 financial aid7643020ENumber of students in line d who were awarded any need-based scholarship or grant aid6712279FNumber of students in line d who were awarded any need-based self-help aid5962579GNumber of students in line d who were awarded any non-need-based scholarship or grant aid5281348HNumber of students in line d whose need was fully met 336 need-based scholarship or grant aid6712279FNumber of students in line d who were awarded any need-based self-help aid5962579GNumber of students in line d who were awarded any non-need-based scholarship or grant aid5281348HNumber of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans)5321532IOn average, the percentage of need that was met of5712279 need-based self-help aid5962579GNumber of students in line d who were awarded any non-need-based scholarship or grant aid5281348HNumber of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans)5321532IOn average, the percentage of need that was met of59625791 211 non-need-based scholarship or grant aid 528 1348 H Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 532 1532 I On average, the percentage of need that was met of 532 1532 351- 251 (exclude PLUS loans, unsubsidized loans, and private alternative loans) 532 1532 I On average, the percentage of need that was met of Image: Comparison of the percentage of th 24 47 students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 3.11% 48.6 J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 6,336 KAverage need-based scholarship and grant award of those in line e\$ 9,281\$ 8,903 \$ 3,728 L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative states) \$ 3,279 \$ 4,239 loans) of those in line f \$ 3,279 \$ 4,239 \$ 4,334 M Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$ 3,216 \$ 4,136

-H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

-- Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.